The Medical Women's Federation was founded in 1917 and is today the largest and most influential body of women doctors in the UK.

 - Improve the health of women and their families in society

 MWF consistently works to change discriminatory attitudes and practices.
+We are constantly looking to engage wider diverse groups.

 The MWF Campaigns for